cinthiatengan/cinthiatengan/README.md

 ### <div align="center">Hi all!
 I'm Cinthia Tengan</div>

-- 👩‍💻 I'm a junior data engineer at Bees!
+- 👩‍💻 I'm a Big Data engineer at Bees!

 - 📚 I’m currently learning doing a MBA in Data Engineer!